pauljaffe/lumos-ncpt-tools/README.md

 NCPT data from ~750,000 adults will be made publicly available upon publication of the manuscript.

 For more details about the dataset, check out the Data Descriptor publication:
-Jaffe PI, Kaluszka A., Ng NF & Schafer RJ.
+Jaffe PI, Kaluszka A, Ng NF & Schafer RJ.
 2022.
 A massive dataset of the NeuroCognitive Performance Test, a web-based cognitive assessment.
 (Forthcoming)

 Quick start guide